Leisure activities and clean energy on former landfills

 Their well-exposed high shapes can however be an advantage; they are ideal for producing solar or wind energy, their slopes can be used for different sports, and they provide scenic views when converted into public parks.

 Use of the Deusenberg landfill site stopped in 1992 and since then the area has gradually been re-cultivated.
 Photovoltaic energy production started on one part of the land in 2017 and the area is now publicly accessible.
 The Deusenberg site is a popular recreation area for mountain-biking, bird-watching, hiking and walking.
-Under proGIreg a green corridor will be created to close a gap within the Deusenberg path system thus enhancing access.
+Under proGIreg a green corridor was created to close a gap within the Deusenberg path system thus enhancing access.

 Zenica plans to convert the landfill of industrial waste, which is currently dangerous and unsanitary, into a space which can be enjoyed by the local communities.
 Planting trees will help prevent landslides and provide shade for the area.